blippar/aragorn/README.md

 This project use [OpenTracing](http://opentracing.io/), a vendor-neutral open standard for distributed tracing.
 When aragorn run a test suite it will create a span that will be propagated in the context, a sub span is created for each test.
 More details are filled by the test suite package that implement the execution of the test.
 For example, the http call in the `httpexpect` package is traced in a sub span.

 By default, the aragorn command will run with no tracer.
 You can set a tracer with the tracer flag.
 More info with `aragorn help exec`.

+## Credits

+Thanks to [Malenea](https://github.com/malenea) for his awesome work on the logo.

+Aragorn's logo is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) and was widely inspired on the original Go gopher designed by [Renee French](http://reneefrench.blogspot.com/).